Skip to main content

 • Learn to clearly analyze and explain datasets to wide variety of individuals, a skill that will lead to countless career opportunities.

-What can you do with an accelerated economics degree?
+What can you do with an Accelerated Economics degree?

-Median annual salary for an economist, 2020
+Median annual salary for economists, 2023

 U.S. Bureau of Labor Statistics